-We’re really proud of what our mentors have achieved.
-By giving up some of their time each week and getting to know a local young person, they’ve helped some of our members through difficult periods in their lives.
+We’re really proud of what our Mentors have achieved.
+By giving up some of their time each week and getting to know a local young person, they’ve helped our members through difficult periods in their lives.

 New mentors are always required at the Club.
 We’re looking for adults from all walks of life to match with members who have demonstrated a need for one-to-one support.

-Mentors meet up with the young person for a minimum of one hour per week, usually at a local café, park, bowling alley or other suitable location.
+The role of a Mentor is to empower, encourage and support the young person throughout the year, not to provide all the answers or ‘fix’ the young person’s life.
+Mentors are encouraged to meet up with the young person, usually at a local café, park, bowling alley or other suitable location.
 The aim is to develop a supportive and trusting relationship that will encourage the individual’s natural development and help them overcome the challenges they’re facing.

-It takes time to develop these relationships and build trust, so we ask new mentors to commit to the project for at least one year.
+It takes time to develop these relationships and build trust, so we ask new mentors to commit to the service for at least 12 months.

 To mentor means to guide someone towards a goal through support and advice.
 Therefore, a Mentor helps a young person achieve something by working with them to identify their goal and the steps they’re going to take to get there, together.

 Our approach to mentoring young people

 We are child-centred and work in an engaging and meaningful way with our young people.
 Our approach is about developing self-esteem, confidence and resilience.
 This is achieved by spending quality time with a young person and building a positive relationship so that they have a safe space in which to be themselves.